 Starbucks built a PWA of the ordering system on the web.
 Why?
 They wanted to provide more accessible, user-friendly online ordering to all of their customers.

 With its capability to run in offline mode, Starbucks PWA offers exciting possibilities to its customers.
 They can browse the menu, customize their orders, and add items to their carts.
 The good part—they can perform all of these actions without steady access to the internet.
-When online, customers can also check out the location-specific pricing and place their food and drinks order.
+When online, customers can also check out the location-specific pricing and place their food and drink orders.

 The Outcome